twit96/PharaohsPhury_Phaser3/assets/sources.md

 # Sound Effects
 Location: '../assets/sounds/'

-#### Mummy Beam
- - Source: This asset was given to us by Jason Harron as part of his [Making games in Phaser 3 Tutorial](https://www.youtube.com/watch?v=j3ni3pMH5JY&feature=youtu.be) at the beginning of the semester.
- - File Name: 'beam'
- - Used in: 'mummy.js'

-#### Level Picker Button Pops
- - Source: This asset was given to us by Jason Harron as part of his [Making games in Phaser 3 Tutorial](https://www.youtube.com/watch?v=j3ni3pMH5JY&feature=youtu.be) at the beginning of the semester.
- - File Name: 'buttonPops'
- - Used in: 'levelPicker.js'

 #### Mummy Died
  - Source: The initial royalty free sound effect file is called Scream-Short-C1 from [this ](https://www.fesliyanstudios.com/royalty-free-sound-effects-download/screams-gasps-yelling-206) website.
 [Tyler Wittig ](https://www.linkedin.com/in/tylerwittig/) lowered the pitch using [FL Studio](https://www.image-line.com/flstudio/) for our project.
  - File Name: 'dyingSound_1.1'